Sharp estimates for the convergence rate of Orthomin(k) for a class of linear systems

-We should point out that in the case when $\xi$ is real valued (which is not the case we are dealing with), the statement of Lemma~\ref{lma:pearson} can be reduced to Pearson's inequality~\cite{MR0010938} (see also~\cite{MR1791507}) between the skewness $\tau$ and the kurtosis $\kappa$ of a distribution: $\kappa-\tau^2-1\geq 0$.
-We do not give a proof of this fact, as it is of no relevance to the rest of the paper.
-Note that we can think of $q_n$ as measuring the dispersion of the random variable $\mu$ relative to the $r_n$ measure: variance about the mean divided by average size.
+Note that we can think of $q_n$ as measuring the dispersion of the random variable $\mu$ relative to the $r_n$-measure: variance about the mean divided by average size.
 The monotonicity of $q_n$ reflects the fact that $\mu$ becomes increasingly more uniformly distributed relative to the $r_n$-measures.

-It is important to remark that Proposition~\ref{prop-monotone} holds for all normal (non-singular) matrices since they can be diagonalized using unitary transformations which leave the residual norms of Orthomin($k$), and hence $q_n$, unchanged.
+{We remark that Proposition~\ref{prop-monotone} holds for all normal (non-singular) matrices.
+Indeed, if $A$ is normal, then we can write $A=U D U^*$ with $U$ unitary and $D$ diagonal.
+Consider the change of variable $\tilde{x} = U^* x $ and $\tilde{b}=U^* b$.
+Then~\eqref{omin:eq:gensys} is equivalent to the system $D \tilde{x} = \tilde{b}$, and the residuals are linked via the relation